KIRANKUMAR7296/.NET/OOP.md

 <h3 name='poly'>6.
 Polymorphism (Many Forms)</h3>

 - Having more than one form.
-- Allow to Call Methods of Base Class in Derived Class.
+- Allow to call methods of base class in derived class.
-- e.g A Person at same time can have different Characteristics.
+- e.g A Person at same time can have different characteristics.
-( Like a Man at same time is a Father, a Husband, an Employee and Different Behaviour at Different Situation )
+( Like a Man at same time is a father, a husband, an employee and behaves different according to his role )

 #### a.
 Method Overriding
 - New Derived Class can `Inherit` and `Override` | Modify the Attributes and Methods of its Base Class.